Qiskit/qiskit-ibm-runtime/docs/cloud/cost.rst

 These are the fields relevant to cost:

-- **Billing cycle Q time**: The amount of quantum compute time used by this instance during the current billing cycle
+- **Billing cycle QR time**: The amount of QR time used by this instance during the current billing cycle
 - **Billing cycle cost**: The total cost of running jobs during the current billing cycle.
-Cost is Q time x plan price (simulators are free).
+Cost is QR time x plan price (simulators are free).
-- **Total Q time**: The amount of quantum compute time used by this instance since it was created
+- **Total QR time**: The amount of QR time used by this instance since it was created
 - **Total cost**: The total cost of running jobs on this instance since it was created.
-Cost is Q time x plan price (simulators are free).
+Cost is QR time x plan price (simulators are free).

 You can view your billing cycle on the `Billing and usage page <https://cloud.ibm.com/billing>`__.